moettle/moettle.github.io/content/post/incident-coordination/index.md

 If you happen to be in the DACH region, we are training Incident Coordinators and Managers.
 So feel free to reach out.

 One final piece of advice: if you're selecting an Incident Response provider, always ask how they manage and coordinate an incident.
-If they don’t have a clear answer, you’re usually dealing with a forensics provider, not a true Incident Responsed.
+If they don’t have a clear answer, you’re usually dealing with a forensics provider, not a true Incident Response.
 If you are looking for a forensics provider, this is fine.
 If you are looking for an Incident Response provider, you should keep looking.

 > Cover Image by [Freepik](https://www.freepik.com/free-photo/multi-colored-psychedelic-background_11761213.htm#from_element=detail_alsolike)